Design U: William Mood

-Will was born and raised on a farm just outside Peterborough, ON where he developed a strong work ethic, self-deprecating sense of humour, and a quick wit.
+Will was born and raised on a farm just outside Peterborough, ON where he developed a strong work ethic, a self-deprecating sense of humour, and a quick wit.
 He also learned to never shy away from a challenge.
 A Carleton University honours graduate in film studies, Will has been on a constant quest for a career to sustain his endless thirst for knowledge.
-After stints as a miner, an architect's assistant, a pipe fitter, and a production assistant for an animation company, Will answered a call for a carpenter's assistant for Mountain Road Productions’ Gemini-award winning series Broken House Chronicles.
+After stints as a miner, an architect's assistant, a pipe fitter, and a production assistant for an animation company, Will answered a call for a carpenter's assistant for Mountain Road Productions’ Gemini-award-winning series Broken House Chronicles.
 This led to three seasons of behind-the-scenes assistant carpentry on MRP’s hit series Me, My House & I along with production work on other television shows, specials, and films shot in the Ottawa area.

 During the first season of Design U Will served as the show’s Project Manager, where he assisted the carpentry team off-camera and supervised all the design projects seen on the show.
 Now, Will is in front of the camera helping make our design students’ ideas a reality.
 When not working in television, Will manages an independent video store in downtown Ottawa and plays on two or three baseball teams.
 Rumour has it he has seen every movie ever made.